FrancoisMasson1990/classification_pipeline/README.md

-## AI Dev Interview Test / Classification Pipeline
+## Classification Pipeline

-Build a Classification Pipeline that cleans the [provided dataset](data/iris.csv) and trains a model.
+Build a Classification Pipeline that cleans the provided dataset and trains a model.
 The resulting model should then be served via a RESTful API.

 Requirments:
 - Your pipeline should contain at least one custom preprocessing step implemented with numpy or pandas.
 All other steps can be implemented with the ML library of your choice.